Kin The Know

 Sometime during the second or third trimester, your bump will most definitely be on show.

-You’ll probably also notice your body changing quite a bit: perhaps your breasts are growing, or maybe your bones are shifting to prepare for childbirth.
-All of these can trigger the emergence of stretch marks, because this is when many pregnant women start seeing stretch marks, it’s a great time to try and treat them – if you want to, that is.
+All of these can trigger the emergence of stretch marks, because this is when many pregnant women start seeing stretch marks, it’s a great time to try and treat them — if you want to, that is.

 When they’re still red, purple, pink, or brown, you have a better chance of minimising their appearance with a stretch mark treatment.
 Stretch marks eventually fade, but once this happens, it can be pretty hard to make them less noticeable.

 Grab a targeted stretch mark cream or nourishing belly treatment and apply it to any affected areas on at least a daily basis.
-You’ll need to gently massage the stretch mark cream into your stretch marks and continue for at least a few weeks – it can take up to a month to notice results.
+You’ll need to gently massage the stretch mark cream into your stretch marks and continue for at least a few weeks — it can take up to a month to notice results [10][4].

 When buying a stretch mark cream or any other topical treatments, there are a few things you’ll want to look out for: